The Ozad Institute is a privately funded community resource dedicated to research, education and training in

 selected the Ozad Institute as their choice for a charitable donation.
 Other donations from individuals and professional fees have contributed to operating dollars and the present Ozad Institute Fund.

 Interest earned from the Ozad Fund investment provides the bulk of funding for the Ozad Institute's annual costs and operations.
-Additional financial support from donations throug Electrozad Supply Co.
-Ltd. fundriaisn, individual donors, and non-governamental sources.
+Additional financial support from donations through Electrozad Supply Co.
+Ltd. fundraising, individual donors, and non-governmental sources.
 The Ozad Institute has a 2017/18 operating budget of $22,200 to cover all annual expenses including: Director’s salary, meetings, equipment, research support, sponsored presentations, and other education/training costs.